Are more doctors needed in Spain?

 For this reason, the need to take a radical turn and orient human resources towards other objectives that give guarantees of stability to young professionals remains strong.
 It is necessary, more than ever, to design a map of specialists, a register of all health professionals to know where they are, and to know the current number and retirement forecasts for 2025.

-Lastly, it should be borne in mind that health needs and human or material resources will never be fully satisfied.
+Lastly, it should be borne in mind that health and human or material resource needs will never be fully met.
 The causes for this are multiple, but the main one is that social unrest is reflected in the health system and the tendency will always be to medicalize it rather than solve it.
 A resolution that will always be partial.